anvayabn/anvayabn/README.md

 Distributed Systems and Network Engineer
 ----------------------------------------

 I worked in 4G/5G Packet Core Microservices.
 I have passion for Infrastructure and Networks.
-I have implemented multiple networking programs and quick with Linux.
+I have implemented multiple networking programs and hands-on with building applications & quick with navigating through the Linux OS.

 * 🌍  I'm based in California
 * ✉️  You can contact me at [an001@ucr.edu](mailto:an001@ucr.edu)